George's girlfriend asks what he truly thinks of her — and he tells her. Meanwhile Elaine volunteers for an IRS audit.

 PATRICEDon't LIE George.

 GEORGEUh, we're cool.
-Everything's cool <em class="inline-stage">(to security attendent)</em>
+Everything's cool <em class="inline-stage">(to security attendent)</em> what do you bring your pocketbook?

 JERRYJust chatting.
 Friendly.